DivyabharathiGopi/CSharp/README.md

 #Day 16 - 16/02/25 - ConstructorDI

 This program demonstrates a building process using two tools, **Hammer** and **Saw**, with **dependency injection**.
 The `BuildService` class receives these tools through its constructor and uses them to perform the building task.
 Each tool has a `Use` method to simulate its action (hammering and sawing).
 The program shows how to decouple the tool usage from the service, making the code flexible and easy to extend.

+#Day 16 - 16/02/25 - SetterDI

+This program demonstrates setter injection in dependency injection.
+It simulates a building process using two tools: Hammer and Saw.
+The BuildService class is injected with these tools through public properties (Hammer and Saw) after the object is created.
+The Build() method in BuildService uses both tools to perform actions (hammering nails and sawing wood), then prints "Build!" to indicate the completion of the task.
+This approach allows flexibility in providing the dependencies after object creation.